ElenaBedolla/RepositorioDeCrujos/README.md

 **Test:**

 Run the command python template\_download.py, to download the test data.
-And afterwards run python spectrograms to observe the spectrograms.
+And afterwards run python spectrograms.py to observe the spectrograms.

 **Conclusions:**